Getting support on our mobile SDKs

 Any code related to the issue.
 For example, if there’s a problem when loading articles, include the function that invokes the SDK article methods.

 When did the issue start?
 Has it always been an issue?
 Include a date when the behavior changed.
 Also include if the issue coincided with any code changes, such as an upgrade to a new version of a Zendesk SDK, other dependencies, or a change to your code.

-There are up-to-date sample app repos for the Support, Chat, and Answer Bot SDKs.
-If you’re experiencing an issue such as a crash, UI display issues, authentication problems, or missing data or functionality (such as articles not appearing or triggers not firing), see if you can reproduce in the corresponding sample app first.
+There are up-to-date demo app repos for the Support, Chat, and Answer Bot SDKs.
+If you’re experiencing an issue such as a crash, UI display issues, authentication problems, or missing data or functionality (such as articles not appearing or triggers not firing), see if you can reproduce it in the corresponding demo app first.
 This will reduce variables unique to your app, and eliminate possible dependency conflicts.

 https://github.com/zendesk/ios_sdk_demo_apps (Support, Answer Bot and Chat)